 What is a ZEV Credit and how does Tesla make money with them?

-Tesla turned another profitable quarter this year and that sparked some serious online discussion about one of the contributing factors: regulatory credit sales.
+When Tesla turned another profitable quarter in 2020, it sparked some serious online discussion about one of the contributing factors: regulatory credit sales.

 While regulatory credit systems can be complicated due to all their legal-ese, they’re an important topic that electric vehicle shoppers and enthusiasts should have some understanding of.
 They drive many of the decisions automakers make when it comes to electrifying their lineups and deciding where to sell their electric vehicles.

 The United States features a regulatory credits program that originated in California, the ZEV (Zero Emission Vehicle) Program.
-This ZEV program is a state law, so it only applies for California and the ten other so-called “ZEV States” that have adopted the standard, including Oregon, Colorado, Maryland, New Jersey, New York, Connecticut, Rhode Island, Massachusetts, Vermont, and Maine.
+This ZEV program is a state law, so it only applies for California and the 11 other so-called “ZEV States” that have adopted the standard, including Colorado, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.

 ZEV Credits are earned when manufacturers sell such vehicles in ZEV states.
 Counterintuitively, one sale does not equal one credit.
 Instead, ZEV Credits are awarded based on the type and range of the vehicle sold.
 ZEVs are worth more than TZEVs and long range vehicles are worth more than short range ones.
 This method ultimately encourages automakers to build long range electric vehicles over anything else, though short range EVs are useful if an automaker doesn’t have a long range EV platform.